 Who may vote?
-You are entitled to vote if our records show that you held one or more shares of the Company's common stock at the close of business on December 30, 2022, the record date.
-At that time, there were 56,645,118 shares of common stock outstanding and entitled to vote, and approximately 59 holders of record.
+You are entitled to vote if our records show that you held one or more shares of the Company's common stock at the close of business on December 29, 2023, the record date.
+At that time, there were 57,779,033 shares of common stock outstanding and entitled to vote, and approximately 59 holders of record.
 Each share entitles you to one vote at the Annual Meeting.

 What is the difference between holding shares as a stockholder of record and as a beneficial owner?
-If your shares are registered directly in your name with our transfer agent, American Stock Transfer & Trust Company, you are considered, with respect to those shares, a "stockholder of record."
+If your shares are registered directly in your name with our transfer agent, Equiniti Trust Company, LLC (successor to American Stock Transfer & Trust Company), you are considered, with respect to those shares, a "stockholder of record."